weehowe-z/Simple-Small-C-Compiler/README.md

 		<td>...</td>
 	</tr>
 </table>
+####Register Allocation
+According some reference book, the algorithm is shown below, a little bit like **FIFO**:
+1. Maintain a set `freeRgSet`for free registers .
+2. whenever `regFree` is called, then the specific register will be add to  `freeRgSet`
+3. whenever `regAllocate` is called, then return the first element of `freeRgSet`.
+If there are no valid reg then return a newly created name.

 ####Intermediate Representation
 These are all related to llvm documents.
 And implements through code-gen functions in all inherits of Node class.
 <table>